kurat-veruminventa/website/content/pages/career.md

 ---
-template: InvestorPage
+template: CareerPage
 slug: career
 title: Career
 featuredImage: ''
-subtitle: It takes visionary and great people to push boundaries and lead a generation through paradigm shifts.
+subtitle: It takes visionary people to push boundaries and lead a generation through paradigm shifts.
 It is necessary to rethink entire industries and challenge the established procedures and operations.
 meta:
-  description: This is a meta description.
+  description: It takes visionary people to push boundaries and lead a generation through paradigm shifts.
+It is necessary to rethink entire industries and challenge the established procedures and operations.
-  title: Ntention - Capturing human intent
+  title: Career
 ---

 <div class="section">